 Hugh Wallace set up Glendevon Energy in 2005 to provide solar thermal and PV systems, ground and air source heat pumps and biomass boilers to both domestic and commercial customers.
 Prior to Glendevon Hugh spent 8 years after graduating from Durham University working for the investment manager Brewin Dolphin followed by three years working in various family owned small businesses and self-build projects.
 It was Hugh’s involvement with the local Community Council that led to the development of this Hydro project.
 Through Glendevon’s core business Hugh applied to the emerging CARES scheme, which funded the early project development.
 Glendevon has been instrumental in bringing this project to life.

-Paul has a degree in manufacturing systems engineering where he investigated the feasibility of domestic wind systems.
-Paul joined the renewables sector in 2003 with Vestas Celtic Ltd, then worked with community groups in Argyll before joining Energy4All in 2008.
-Paul has worked with many communities in Scotland across a range of renewables projects.
-He sits on several co-op boards and associations working with community renewables and is one of the sector’s foremost experts in Scotland.
+Paul is the Development Manager for Energy4All Ltd. Paul has a degree in manufacturing systems engineering from Bristol University.
+His final year dissertation studied the feasibility of domestic wind systems.
+Paul joined the renewable sector in 2003 with Vestas-Celtic, Then took an opportunity to work with community groups in Argyll before joining Energy4All in 2008.
+Paul worked with many communities in Scotland across the range of renewables technologies and at all scales, but particularly with biomass and wind.
+He is on several co-op boards and associations with community renewables and is one of the sector’s foremost experts in Scotland.